wikipathways/wikipathways-pmcfigurebot/README.md

 date string, *e.g,.
 2022/10/01[PUBDATE]:2023/01/01[PUBDATE]*
 Important: If used, this field will override the use of `last_run`

+## Usage for social media posting
+- The first two workflows, "Fetch relevant article figures monthly" and "Check posts for bugs and content" run monthly on the 1st of the month.
+- Check "approved.log" (in figures) and compare the number of figures to the number of figures in figures dir.
+If the log file has fewer figures, check the corresponding yml for the ones that are excluded to see why they were excluded.
+For example, it might be because some fields are missing or because its a preprint.
+If the exclusion seems to be in error, one can manually update the approved.log and manually compile fields "status" and "media" in the corresponding yml.
+- Once approved.log is complete, run step 3 "Moves approved posts to inbox for future posting".
+- Check that the relevant yamls and jpgs were moved to inbox and then run step 4 "Make social media posts from staged content".

 ## Use Cases
 The collected data files can be used in a variety of ways, including to generate social media posts, newsletters, feeds, annual reports, etc. See examples in the